-Footwear alone isn’t necessarily the cause of bunions, but they can certainly aggravate them and cause pain.
-High heeled and narrow shoes can also exacerbate neuromas and make you more likely to get those pesky, painful corns and callous.
+Footwear alone isn’t necessarily the cause of bunions, but it can certainly aggravate them and cause pain.
+High-heeled and narrow shoes can also exacerbate neuromas and make you more likely to get those pesky, painful corns and callous.

-Did you know that shoes with a one inch heel increases the load on your forefoot by approximately 22% and a three inch heel can increase the load by a huge 75%?
-Appropriate footwear is not only essential for keeping feet pain free, but also reducing the occurrence of corns and callouses, as well as helping with stability and making falls less likely.
+Did you know that shoes with a one-inch heel increase the load on your forefoot by approximately 22% and a three-inch heel can increase the load by a huge 75%?
+Appropriate footwear is not only essential for keeping feet pain-free, but also for reducing the occurrence of corns and callouses, as well as helping with stability and making falls less likely.

 Women are also more prone to osteoporosis (loss of bony mass) and developing stress fractures and fractures from traumatic events.
 Appropriate weight-bearing exercise can help prevent this.